James Ralston

 James Layton Ralston PC, CMG, DSO1, KC (September 27, 1881 – May 22, 1948) was a Canadian lawyer, soldier, and politician.
 A Nova Scotian and a lawyer by training, Ralston fought with distinction during the First World War and pursued a career in the Canadian Army, before becoming a Liberal Member of Parliament.
-During the Second World War, he served as Minister of National Defence from 1940 to 1944, when he was forced to resign by prime minister William Lyon Mackenzie King because of his support for the introduction of conscription.
+During the Second World War, he served as Minister of National Defence from 1940 to 1944, when he was forced to resign by Prime Minister William Lyon Mackenzie King because of his support for the introduction of conscription.

-Biography
+Early life and provincial politics

-Born in Amherst, Nova Scotia, Ralston graduated from law school at Dalhousie University in 1903 and practised law in Amherst.
-Ralston was the federal Liberal candidate for Cumberland in the 1908 federal election but was unsuccessful in being elected.
+Ralston was born in Amherst, Nova Scotia, the eldest son (he had three brothers) of Burnett William Ralston, a prominent local businessman who served a term as the town's mayor.
+Known as Layton within the family, Ralston was educated at Amherst Academy and the law school at Dalhousie University.
+He then became a partner in his uncle's law firm in 1903 and practised law in Amherst.

+Ralston was the Liberal candidate for Cumberland in the 1908 federal election, hoping to succeed to his uncle, Hance James Logan; but was defeated.
 He subsequently entered public life when he ran as the provincial Liberal candidate for Cumberland and was elected in the 1911 provincial election.
 He was re-elected in 1916.

-Ralston served in World War I as an officer in the 85th Battalion (Nova Scotia Highlanders), rising to the rank of lieutenant-colonel in 1918, and was decorated for bravery.
-He was promoted to commanding officer of the Nova Scotia Highlanders and pursued a career as a professional soldier in Canada's post-war army, rising to the rank of colonel in 1924.
+In 1912, seeking greater opportunities, Ralston moved to Halifax, joining his friend Charles Burchell and A.K.
+Maclean, MP to form one of the city's main law firms.